 in Harwich between Route 28 and Nantucket Sound.

-Together, we can raise the funds and choose to save
+Together, we raised the funds and chose to save

 it for everyone, for all time.

-This is our only opportunity to save these 12.34 acres
+This was our only opportunity to save these 12.34 acres

-upstream of Red River Beach.
-The land could be
+upstream of Red River Beach and you rallied to make it happen.
+The land could have been

 developed into a multi-lot subdivision or for commercial